Maxymillion/asana-sync-plugin/README.md

 # Obsidian Asana Plugin
 How about we make it possible to import Asana tasks into Obsidian.
 Note, this is still an early version.
-Originally built for me and my collegues to easily gain insight into Asana tasks set for that specific day.
+Originally built for me and my colleagues to easily gain insight into Asana tasks set for that specific day.

 ### Features
 - Search (and import) assigned tasks